 Spent compost bags are ideal for mulching herbaceous borders, trees and soft fruit – suppress those weeds!
 Poke some holes in them with a fork to add drainage, you could even top dress with some bark if you want a more appealing look.

-Used compost in the planters and grow bags has plenty of value still, dig it in!
+Used compost in the planters and grow bags have plenty of value still, dig it in!
 Especially on the veg plot to improve soil structure and moisture retention which will improve your crops.

 Cut the bags neatly down both ‘long’ sides and use the portion without planting holes to line hanging baskets and other containers – ‘image’ sides facing inwards!
 Add some drainage holes or cut holes in the side to push plants through when you plant up your basket.

-Do you have any suggestions on recycling garden items?
+Do you have any suggestions for recycling garden items?
 We'd love to hear from you!